Multi-Scale Distillation for RGB-D Anomaly Detection on the PD-REAL Dataset: Experiments

 \textbf{Anomaly type-wise AD performance.} Next, we examine the performance of AD by anomaly type to gain more insight into PD-REAL.
 We notice that naively including additional 3D information does not necessarily have a positive influence for all anomaly types.
 For example, for the anomaly type \textit{scratch}, both detection and localization are significantly improved by using 3D and RGB (5th column in Tab. \ref{tab:tab3} and \ref{tab:tab4}).
-This is because the samples with the scratch defect are mostly too flat for RGB alone to detect and localize well.
-In contrast, for \textit{combine-S}, since the combined foreign part to the original sample is tiny, the 3D information in such a case is more like noise, thus hindering the overall image-level detection performance (6th column in Tab. \ref{tab:tab3}).
+This is likely because many scratch defects induce only subtle geometric perturbations, making RGB-only cues less reliable for robust detection and localization.
+In contrast, for \textit{combine-S}, since the combined foreign part to the original sample is tiny, the 3D information in such a case is more like noise, thus hindering the overall image-level detection performance (6th column in Tab. \ref{tab:tab4}).
 We can then confirm that state-of-the-art AD methods still have a lot of room in handling 3D information appropriately for AD, which further evidences the challenge of PD-REAL.

+\textbf{Comparison on MVTec 3D-AD. }\qin{ To provide an external validation beyond PD-REAL, we additionally report results on the widely-used MVTec 3D-AD dataset.
+Since our primary contribution is the PD-REAL dataset and a thorough benchmark on PD-REAL has been presented in Tab. \ref{tab:tab1} $\sim$~ Tab. \ref{tab:tab4}, we focus this cross-dataset evaluation on \cite{rudolph2023asymmetric}}, the second-best representative baseline on PD-REAL, to offer a concise yet informative comparison under the same evaluation metrics (AUROC for image-level detection and AUPRO for pixel-level localization).
+As shown in Tab. \ref{tab:tab5}, our method achieves better performance than \cite{rudolph2023asymmetric} on most categories, with a higher average AUPRO, demonstrating the improved generalization brought by multi-scale distillation.}